Skip over main navigation

 How to stay active at home - Exercises for older people

-NARI's exercise videos can help older people stay active at home, particularly during the COVID-19 pandemic when you may not be as physically active outdoors.
+NARI's exercise videos can help older people stay active at home, particularly during times when you may not be as physically active outdoors.
 The exercises were developed by allied health professionals with expertise in exercise for older people.

 Sign up for our newsletter